 Inequalities in our justice system, financial system, and health system expose the privileges white communities are afforded.

 People of color have worse outcomes within the justice system than white people.
-This is indicative of white privilege in the justice system.
+This inequality is indicative of white privilege in the justice system.